 3. To harvest the eggs, your fertility doctor in Mexico inserts a very thin needle into the ovary follicles and use suction to remove eggs individually.
 The needle is attached to an internal ultrasound probe to guide the specialists through the procedure.

 4. Sperm is collected from the male partner using various methods of sperm retrieval.
 The sperm is then washed and analyzed.
-Healthy sperm is selected to fertilize the ova.
+Healthy sperm is selected to fertilize the eggs.

 5. To increase the chance of fertilization, ICSI is introduced.
 ICSI injects the sperm into the center of the egg’s cytoplasm.
 After the sperm has been placed with the egg, fertilization occurs.
 For embryo transplantation to be successful, the fertilized cells are left to multiply before being inserted into the uterus.